Crypto Beginner

 The network’s security relies on the consensus mechanism called Proof-of-Work (PoW).
 PoW makes it computationally expensive to alter the blockchain’s history, ensuring transaction integrity.
 And on top of everything is the decentralized system that ensures the integrity and transparency of the Bitcoin network.

-What purpose does the Bitcoin halving serve?
+What purpose does Bitcoin halving serve?

 Conclusion